Katherine Waterston: Career

 After supporting roles in films including Enter Nowhere (2011), Being Flynn (2012), The Letter (2012) and The Disappearance of Eleanor Rigby (2013), Waterston was cast in the 2014 crime film Inherent Vice, written and directed by Paul Thomas Anderson.
 The film and her performance received generally positive reviews from critics.
 The following year, she appeared in Queen of Earth and played Chrisann Brennan in director Danny Boyle's biographical drama Steve Jobs, starring Michael Fassbender.

 In 2016, Waterston was cast as Tina Goldstein in the fantasy film Fantastic Beasts and Where to Find Them opposite Eddie Redmayne.
 The film received generally positive reviews from critics and became a commercial success, grossing $814 million worldwide.
 Waterston reprised her role in Fantastic Beasts: The Crimes of Grindelwald in 2018, and had a short part in Fantastic Beasts: The Secrets of Dumbledore (2022).
 In 2017, she starred alongside Fassbender for director Ridley Scott in the science fiction horror film Alien: Covenant.
-That year she also starred in Steven Soderbergh's comedy-drama Logan Lucky and Alfonso Gomez-Rejon's historical drama The Current War.
-Waterston's next starring roles were in the independent films State Like Sleep (2018), Mid90s (2018), Amundsen (2019) and The World to Come (2020).
+That year she also starred in Steven Soderbergh's heist comedy-drama Logan Lucky, and Alfonso Gomez-Rejon's historical drama The Current War.

+Waterston's next starring roles were in the independent films State Like Sleep (2018), Mid90s (2018), Amundsen (2019), and The World to Come (2020).
 In 2020, she starred in the British-American horror drama series The Third Day alongside Jude Law.
 In 2022, she joined the cast of the second season of HBO period drama series Perry Mason.

+In 2023, Waterson starred in British film The End We Start From, for which she was nominated for Best Supporting Performance at the British Independent Film Awards.
+In 2023 she also starred in the film Asphalt City, and as an MI5 agent in the British spy thriller television series Slow Horses.

+In 2024, Waterson starred as a series regular in the Paramount+ spy thriller series The Agency, based on the French drama Le Bureau des Légendes (2015-2020) and in the film Afraid by Chris Weitz.
+In 2025, she featured in slasher film Fear Street: Prom Queen and in the British period satirical comedy film Fackham Hall.

 Personal life

+As of 2017, by her description during an interview, Waterston held dual citizenship, British and American.

-Waterston was in a six-year relationship with American playwright and director Adam Rapp.
+For a number of years she was in a relationship with American playwright Adam Rapp.
 His 2011 three-play collection The Hallway Trilogy is dedicated to her; she appeared as Rose Hathaway in Part 1: Rose in its premiere at the Rattlestick Playwrights Theater.

-In November 2018, Waterston confirmed that she was expecting her first child.
-Her son was born in 2019.
+In 2018, Waterston moved to London and revealed that she was expecting her first child, whom she gave birth to in 2019.
+She has not made public who the father of her son is.

 Waterston is a supporter of transgender rights.
-She has cited her participation in the Fantastic Beasts franchise as a reason for her being so vocal, and has publicly opposed statements made by series creator J.K.
-Rowling.
+She has cited her participation in the Fantastic Beasts franchise as a reason for her being so vocal, and has publicly denounced statements by series creator J. K. Rowling which she considered insensitive to transgender people.